(Sittin' On) The Dock of the Bay: Other cover versions

 Several other versions of the song have charted on the Billboard Hot 100 in the United States.
-King Curtis' version charted for five weeks starting in March 1968 and peaked at #84 (the same month, the original was #1).
+King Curtis' version charted for five weeks starting in March 1968 and peaked at number 84 (the same month, the original was number 1).

 Glen Campbell released a version of the song on his 1968 album Wichita Lineman.

-Sergio Mendes & Brasil '66's version charted for five weeks starting in June 1969, peaking at #66.
+Sergio Mendes & Brasil '66's version charted for five weeks starting in June 1969, peaking at number 66.

 Also in 1969 Nino Tempo and April Stevens recorded 'Sea Of Love/(Sittin' On) The Dock Of The Bay' which played upon the similarity of the chords (And the subject matter) of the two songs.

-Canadian singer Michel Pagliaro reached #70 on the Canadian charts with his version in 1977.
+Canadian singer Michel Pagliaro reached number 70 on the Canadian charts with his version in 1977.

 Sammy Hagar released a version of the song as a non-album single in 1979.
 His version features the song's co-writer, Steve Cropper, on guitar and members of the band Boston—Brad Delp, Sib Hashian and Barry Goudreau—on backup vocals.
 Music critic Thor Christensen in 1994 listed it as one of the "five worst song remakes".
-It charted for five weeks starting in April 1979, peaking at #65, and #66 in Canada.
+It charted for five weeks starting in April 1979, peaking at number 65, and number 66 in Canada.

-The Reddings, who included two of Otis Redding's sons, released a version which charted for nine weeks starting in June 1982, peaking at #55.
+The Reddings, who included two of Otis Redding's sons, released a version which charted for nine weeks starting in June 1982, peaking at number 55.

 The song is also regularly played by American singer Sara Bareilles.
 The song appeared in two of her live albums: Between the Lines: Sara Bareilles Live at the Fillmore (released in 2008) and Brave Enough: Live at the Variety Playhouse (released in 2013).